Casper Meisner (1812-1879)

 Hayes Cemetery

-After the death of his wife, Casper moved into a new phase of his life which included a new marriage, becoming a saloon owner in two states, and relocating to Nebraska.
+After the death of his wife, Casper moved into a new phase of his life, which included a new marriage, becoming a saloon owner in two states, and relocating to Nebraska.

-On July 30, 1865, Casper married a 28-year-old German immigrant named Sophia Anna Steuder, and they remained together until Casper's death.
-Casper and Sophia traveled between Troy, New York, and Iowa and it seems that Casper may have used some of the revenue that his farm and landholdings produced and went into the saloon business for a short period of time.
+Casper traveled between Troy, New York, and Iowa and Casper may have used some of the revenue that his farm and landholdings produced and went into the saloon business for a brief period.
 According to Iowa State Gazetteer, Shippers' Guide and Business Directory Page 599, Casper was listed as a saloon owner in Toledo, Tama County.
 Casper also was listed in 1867 (Volume 39) and 1868 (Volume 40), Troy, New York business directory, The Troy Directory, as the saloon owner of the Lager Beer Saloon on 92 Broadway Street.
-By 1870, Casper must have sold his business interests in Troy because the Lager Beer Saloon was now listed in directories as owned by farmer Conrad Derolf of Newtonville, New York.
+Such a journey would have been unlikely had Sophia still been alive, suggesting she may have died before this period of travel.

 After purchasing some land in Buffalo County, Nebraska in the fall of 1870, Casper sold all interests in his Iowa businesses and land in the spring of 1871, and he moved with Sophia to join his son George in Buffalo County, Nebraska.
-After farming for a few years, Casper went into the mercantile business in Shelton, Nebraska and worked in that profession until his death in March 1879.
-Casper was listed as dying of "bone disease" at the age of 67.
-He was laid to rest at the Shelton Cemetery
+After farming for a few years, Casper went into the mercantile business in Shelton, Nebraska.

 Located in Shelton, Nebraska